thunderbird/webext-docs/compose.rst

       :type: (:ref:`folders.MailFolder` or `string`)
       :annotation: -- [Added in TB 102]

-      An additional fcc folder which can be selected while composing the message, ``""`` if not used.
+      An additional fcc folder which can be selected while composing the message, :value:`""` if not used.

    .. api-member::